NaftalidaCosta/Network-Defense-ACL-DHCP-Relay-OSPF-VLAN-Trunking-and-Port-Security-Project/README.md

-### Network Defense: ACL, DHCP Relay/Helper, OSPF, VLAN, Trunking, and Port Security Project
+### Network Defense: Router-on-a-Stick, ACL, DHCP Relay/Helper, OSPF, VLAN, Trunking, and Port Security Project

 This project presents the planning and implementation of a secure enterprise network architecture focused on resilience, segmentation, and controlled access.